open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 Within the grammar Enums are always used as `int64`.
 As a result, the Enum's symbol can be used as if it is an Int value.

 When defining a function that will be used as an Invocation by the OTTL, if the function needs to take an Enum then the function must use the `Enum` type for that argument, not an `int64`.

+#### Converters

+Converters are special functions that convert data to a new format before being passed to an Invocation or Boolean Expression.
+Like Invocations, Converters are made up of 2 parts:

+- a string identifier.
+The string identifier must start with an uppercase letter or an underscore (`_`).
+- zero or more Values (comma separated) surrounded by parentheses (`()`).

+**The OTTL does not define any converter implementations.**
+Users must include converters in the same map that invocations are supplied.
+The OTTL will use this map and reflection to generate Converters that can then be invoked by the user.
+See [ottlfuncs](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs#converters) for pre-made, usable Converters.

+Example Converters
+- `Int()`
+- `IsMatch(field, ".*")`

 #### Math Expressions